edgarcosta/ModularAbelianSurfaces/README.md

 # ModularCurves
-Code and data related to the construction of a modular curves database in the LMFDB
+Code and data related to the construction of a modular curves database in the LMFDB, a project sponsored by the Simons Collaboration in Arithmetic Geometry, Number Theory, and Computation.

 This is a work in progress!